Brass Trumpet Hearing Aid, England, c.1880

 Object description

 Hearing tube with a parabolic bell, brass, England, ca. 1880 The bell-shaped horn (of the “London Dome” type) features a curved earpiece that originates from the bottom of the bell and exits from the side, curving back upward in a U-shape (“swan-shaped”).
 This allowed the sound, focused by the parabolic bell, to be concentrated in a compact volume and transmitted to the ear.
 The earpiece is spherical, also made of brass.
 The total height of the earpiece is approximately 11 cm.
 The opening at the wide end of the earpiece is adorned with a decorative grille featuring a floral pattern.
 No manufacturer’s markings.
-Items of this design were produced by a number of English manufacturers, such as F. C. Rein & Son, Maw & Son.
-Overall good condition.
+Items of this design were produced by a number of English manufacturers, such as F. C. Rein & Son, Maw & Son, etc. Overall good condition.
 England, ca. 1880.

 Provenance

 Acquired in the English Salesroom in 2025.
-Offered at the auction under the description: "A brass 'London Dome' Parabolic Bell Ear Trumpet Hearing Aids, - English, c.1880, of circular form, with decorative pierced grille, 11cm tall."
+Offered at the auction under the description: "A brass 'London Dome' Parabolic Bell Ear Trumpet Hearing Aids, - English, c.1880, of circular form, with decorative pierced grille, 11 cm tall."

 Reference objects